8 assigned vacancy

 Who is he?

-Here’s a list of people who dropped by College Digital during school year 2014-2015: Alessandro Garofalo, Manuela Cacciamani, Max Giovagnoli, Davide Bartolucci, Emmanuel Guardiola, Simone Arcagni, Giuseppe Mazza, Tito Faraci, Luca Morena.
+Here’s a list of people who dropped by College Digital during the last school years: Michel Reilhac, Alessandro Garofalo, Manuela Cacciamani, Max Giovagnoli, Davide Bartolucci, Emmanuel Guardiola, Simone Arcagni, Giuseppe Mazza, Tito Faraci, Luca Morena.